 Accutane is a prescription medication chemically similar to Vitamin A, which is used to treat serious forms of cystic acne.
 Accutane has been manufactured in the United States by a division of Hoffmann-La Roche, Inc. since 1982.

-In relation to depression, in 1998 the FDA sent doctors a notice indicating that Accutane might be associated with increased levels of depression.
+In 1998 the FDA sent doctors a notice indicating that Accutane might be associated with increased levels of depression.
 After two high-profile suicides by teenaged Accutane users, the manufacturer was inspired to add additional warnings about depression as a possible side-effect of Accutane use, but asserts that there are no mental health problems associated with its product.